evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450_4MATIC/_index.md

 </a>
 <figcaption><h4>Mercedes-EQ EQS 450 4MATIC</h4></figcaption></figur>

 We have separated our description of Mercedes-EQ EQS 450 4MATIC into sections.
-If you do not want to read the full article now, you can click on the links below to the different areas.
+If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)